dionysos-dev/Philippides.jl/MPCBipedRobot/README.md

 ---

 **© UCLouvain – 2025**
-*Developed as part of a Master’s thesis project in Electromechanical Engineering.*
+*Developed by [Brieuc de Poucques](https://github.com/brieucdp), as part of a Master’s thesis project in Electromechanical Engineering.*